 BIO Feasibility study & Technical Assistance

 Through its Capacity Building Fund, BIO provides grants to co-finance feasibility studies and technical assistance programmes.
-BIO invests directly in local SMEs and large companies with a local foothold.
-A feasibility study is considered an essential step in the process of creating or developing a company.
+BIO invests directly in local SMEs and in large companies with a local foothold.
+A feasibility study and the development of a bankable business plan is considered an essential step in the process of creating or developing a company.

 - The feasibility study aims to prove that a project is technically viable, economically profitable and is a pre-requisite in the drafting of the business plan.

-- Grants for feasibility studies are provided up to a maximum of 50% of their total cost and capped at EUR 100,000 per project.
+- Grants for feasibility studies are provided up to a maximum of 50% of their total cost and capped at EUR 100,000 per client.

 These grants are non-refundable.

 With the BIO country list you can check whether your target country for investments is included.